-- 2.1 The governance framework, which has been in place for the financial year 2023/24, is made up of procedures and values which the Council is directed by, and how it engages with the community. - 2.2 The governance framework is designed to reflect the principles set out in the Council's adopted Local Code of Governance.
+- 2.1 The governance framework, which has been in place for the financial year 2024/25, is made up of procedures and values which the Council is directed by, and how it engages with the community. - 2.2 The governance framework is designed to reflect the principles set out in the Council's adopted Local Code of Governance.
+This document is presently being reviewed and updated.
 The principles are shown below in diagram 1: